cortlandpartners/hello-world/README.md

 1. Create Repository in GitHub.
 Either under your organizations or your personal account.
 Click on the "New" button
 ![alt text](images/NewRepository.JPG "New Repo")

-1. Add a descriptive lowercase-with-hyphens name, do not initialize a README this time.
+1. Add a descriptive `lowercase-with-hyphens` name, do not initialize a README this time and click on Create.

 1. **Scenario 1** - Repository already exists in GitHub and you have code already in your local